gitjeet/sei-node-js/README.md

-A sophisticated ERC721 contract that binds NFTs to specific geographic locations with cryptographic proof verification.
+ ERC721 contract that binds NFTs to specific geographic locations with cryptographic proof verification.

 ## Features